 My work explores peripheries and the transnational experience, particularly questions of how human beings communicate across linguistic, cultural, national, and physical boundaries.
 Foreign Babes in Beijing allowed me to investigate the social landscape of China during a contemporary moment of vast cultural transformation, as the country lurched inexorably into the 21st century.
 I lived in China for six years, and have worked on translations of both Chinese poetry and Chinese musical lyrics, trying to find a hybrid language.
 Foreign Babes in Beijing has been developed as a television series for BBC America after being optioned and developed by Paramount, HBO, and Sundance.
 My novels grew out of interests that continued to compel me but weren’t easily deepened by way of non-fiction projects.
 Repeat After Me is set in the aftermaths of June 4th and 9/11, and poses questions about the geopolitical crises and national identities that connect the East and West.
 Big Girl Small and Blind explores how we as a society understand and navigate physical difference and perspective, and also how we address youth and violence.
 My forthcoming novel, Someday We Will Fly, synthesizes issues I’ve investigated in my work so far, including how identity is built in the context of geographies unfamiliar enough to require a reformatting not only of our languages and historical reference points, but also of ourselves.
 A fictional account of a young Jewish refugee who escapes Warsaw in 1940, the new novel follows the lives of a community of refugees who lived out World War II in Japanese-occupied Shanghai (where almost 24,000 Jewish refugees survived the war).
 It’s a novel about borders and where we allow (or don’t) each other to land.
 It’s also about language, about how we learn who we are by way of our words.
 The novel integrates Chinese with Polish and English in order to communicate what it might have sounded and felt like to be part of the diverse refugee community that formed in China.
 It’s essential for the Shanghai Jews in the novel to narrativize their experiences in order to make sense of and survive them.
 Of course this is what writers ourselves are doing in our work, trying to distill and express visions of the world as we’ve seen, imagined, or would like to see it.
+Banshee imagines the life of a woman who decides not to participate in polite society anymore, who, after a diagnosis that scares her, burns her life to the baseboards as a way to ask what that life was/is/might be.

 Work with Students